Saravanannus/sara-capstone-hcp/README.md

 **6. VPC and Public Subnets** – Provides networking and connectivity for the ECS tasks.

 **7. IAM Roles and Policies** – Manages access to AWS resources from ECS and GitHub Actions.

+### Architecture

+**1.** Source Code Management:
+GitHub hosts the code and triggers workflows on specific events like pull requests or merges.

+**2.** CI/CD Workflow:
+GitHub Actions handles the CI/CD process with distinct workflows for:

+- **Development (DEV)** environment
+- **Production (PROD)** environment

+**3.** Infrastructure as Code (IaC):
+Terraform Cloud manages the infrastructure definitions for both environments.

+**4.** Cloud Provider:
+AWS hosts the deployed resources such as ECS, S3, and RDS for the DEV and PROD environments.

+## Workflow Explanation

+**1.** Workflow Invocation:

+- GitHub triggers the workflow on code commits or pull requests.

+- The workflow file defines the stages: build, test, plan, and deploy.

+**2.** DEV and PROD Environments:

+- Separate workflows ensure that changes are validated in DEV before reaching PROD.

+- The **Terraform Cloud** plan is applied to the respective AWS environment after successful tests.

 ## Architecture Overview
 Here’s how the system works across different environments: